 The construction of the town square as part of Rolleston Town Centre development and as outdoor community space to complement Te Ara Ātea.
-This project was included in the 2018-28 LTP but the scope of works has increased considerably as the town centre plans have been developed in more detail.
 The work involves the creation of a high quality formal space which includes: paved promenades to connect buildings; shade structures; water features; public seating; performance space/equipment and an overhead light system.

-Budget Timing Funding Plan Comment \$6,400,000 2021/22- 2022/23 Development Contributions \$2.6m General Rate \$3.8m Note that some design costs have already been incurred for this project
+Budget Timing Funding Plan Comment \$6.4M 2021/22- 2022/23 Development Contributions \$2.6m General Rate \$3.8m Note that some design costs have already been incurred for this project